 Which funeral flowers should I send?

-The most appropriate flowers are the ones that you know the deceased would appreciate.
-You can never go wrong with white flowers; however, you can add colors if you know that it is their favorite.
+The most appropriate flowers are those you know the deceased would appreciate.
+You can never go wrong with white flowers; however, you can add colors if you know they are their favorite.

 They ask for a donation in lieu of funeral flowers, but I still would like to send flowers – is it okay?

-It is appropriate to honor the wishes of the family, but you can still send flowers after donating.
+It is appropriate to honor the family’s wishes, but you can still send flowers after donating.

 What if I like to send a colorful flower arrangement to celebrate life?

-Selecting colorful flowers is also appropriate, and it can add a joyful vibe to a somber occasion.
-However, if the deceased is Buddhist, white, or yellow flowers are more acceptable.
+Selecting colorful flowers is also appropriate and can add a joyful vibe to a somber occasion.
+However, if the deceased is Buddhist, white or yellow flowers are more acceptable.

 What can I send to an overseas or out-of-town funeral?

-If you are buying flowers for a funeral out-of-town, ask the local florist to arrange the flower according to the local customs there.
-Tell the florist to send the style and design that is best suited for the funeral.
+If you are buying flowers for a funeral out-of-town, ask the local florist to arrange the flower according to the local customs.
+Tell the florist to send the style and design best suited for the funeral.